 Consultation and discussion

 The process of VET reform has involved extensive consultations and engagement with stakeholders.
 Summaries of consultations undertaken by the VET Reform Taskforce prior to 2016 is available.

 You are able to contribute to VET reform and provide your feedback at all times by emailing the Department at VETTaskforce@education.gov.au.

 Minister's Media Centre

-For further information such as VET Reform media releases, speeches and interview scripts visit the media centre of the Minister for Vocational Education and Skills, Senator the Hon Scott Ryan.
+For further information such as VET Reform media releases, speeches and interview scripts visit the media centre of the Assistant Minister for Vocational Education and Skills.